Guide

 Gartner projects that 25% of search volume will shift to AI engines by 2026.
 Adobe measured an 805% surge in AI-driven traffic to retail sites during the 2025 holiday season.
 And according to Wynter's 2026 survey, 84% of B2B CMOs now use AI and LLMs for vendor discovery.

 The implication is stark: when a buyer asks ChatGPT “What are the best tools for X?” and your product isn't in the response, you've lost that prospect before they ever visited your website.
-There's no “page two” in AI search — you're either recommended or you don't exist.
+AI search has no useful equivalent of page two.
+The assistant either recommends you or routes the buyer toward someone else.

 The Three Sources AI Engines Use for Product Recommendations

 Every AI product recommendation draws from some combination of three knowledge sources.
-Understanding which sources each engine relies on tells you where to focus your optimization efforts.
+Understanding which sources each engine relies on tells you why AI mentions some brands and not others, and where to focus your optimization effort.

 1. Training Data (Parametric Knowledge)